muntalee/sample-c-cpp-project/README.md

 **PLEASE NOTE**: For each directory you add under `LIBS`, make sure the folder contains a `lib/` and `include/` directory.

+### Other modifications

+For any other modificiations, edit any of the other variables inside the `Makefile` as you wish to do so.

 ## MacOS Users